 Is Chaikin Analytics Legit?

-Marc has been in the business for over 40 years and built a firm reputation as a trusted analyst.
+The company’s founder, Marc Chaikin, has been in the business for over 40 years and has built a firm reputation as a trusted analyst.

 Since its inception, this publisher has amassed an impressive catalog of services that could appeal to both novices and experts.

 Few companies in the investment research space have their own software to help members find their own opportunities, so Chaikin Analytics has an edge here.